 NASA's Space Launch System (SLS) will carry humans beyond the grasp of Earth's gravity, stretching to the moon, Mars and perhaps, one day, deep space.
-The first destination is the moon, where NASA plans to land a human mission in 2024.
+The first destination is the moon.

 The launch vehicle